American Revolution: 1767–1773: Townshend Acts and the Tea Act

-In 1767, the Parliament passed the Townshend Acts which placed duties on a number of staple goods, including paper, glass, and tea, and established a Board of Customs in Boston to more rigorously execute trade regulations.
+In 1767, the British Parliament passed the Townshend Acts, which placed duties on several staple goods, including paper, glass, and tea, and established a Board of Customs in Boston to more rigorously execute trade regulations.
+Parliament's goal was not so much to collect revenue but to assert its authority over the colonies.
 The new taxes were enacted on the belief that Americans only objected to internal taxes and not to external taxes such as custom duties.
 However, in his widely read pamphlet, Letters from a Farmer in Pennsylvania, John Dickinson argued against the constitutionality of the acts because their purpose was to raise revenue and not to regulate trade.
 Colonists responded to the taxes by organizing new boycotts of British goods.
 These boycotts were less effective, however, as the goods taxed by the Townshend Acts were widely used.

-In February 1768, the Assembly of Massachusetts Bay issued a circular letter to the other colonies urging them to coordinate resistance.
+In February 1768, the Assembly of Massachusetts Bay Colony issued a circular letter to the other colonies urging them to coordinate resistance.
 The governor dissolved the assembly when it refused to rescind the letter.
 Meanwhile, a riot broke out in Boston in June 1768 over the seizure of the sloop Liberty, owned by John Hancock, for alleged smuggling.
 Customs officials were forced to flee, prompting the British to deploy troops to Boston.
 A Boston town meeting declared that no obedience was due to parliamentary laws and called for the convening of a convention.
 A convention assembled but only issued a mild protest before dissolving itself.
 In January 1769, Parliament responded to the unrest by reactivating the Treason Act 1543 which called for subjects outside the realm to face trials for treason in England.
 The governor of Massachusetts was instructed to collect evidence of said treason, and the threat caused widespread outrage, though it was not carried out.

 On March 5, 1770, a large crowd gathered around a group of British soldiers on a Boston street.
 The crowd grew threatening, throwing snowballs, rocks, and debris at them.
 One soldier was clubbed and fell.
 There was no order to fire, but the soldiers panicked and fired into the crowd.
-They hit 11 people; three civilians died of wounds at the scene of the shooting, and two died shortly after the incident.
+They hit 11 people; three civilians died of wounds at the scene of the shooting, and two died shortly after.
 The event quickly came to be called the Boston Massacre.
 The soldiers were tried and acquitted (defended by John Adams), but the widespread descriptions soon began to turn colonial sentiment against the British.
-This accelerated the downward spiral in the relationship between Britain and the Province of Massachusetts.
+This accelerated the downward spiral in the relationship between Britain and the province of Massachusetts.

-A new ministry under Lord North came to power in 1770, and Parliament withdrew all taxes except the tax on tea, giving up its efforts to raise revenue while maintaining the right to tax.
+A new ministry under Lord North came to power in 1770, and Parliament repealed most of the Townshend duties, except the tax on tea.
 This temporarily resolved the crisis, and the boycott of British goods largely ceased, with only the more radical patriots such as Samuel Adams continuing to agitate.